 Ceramic Mural Project Plan

-Ceramic or clay projects are truly one of the most cherished of all creative keepsakes in elementary school.
+Ceramic murals or clay projects are truly one of the most cherished of all creative keepsakes in elementary school.
 And for good reason.
 Those treasured plaques, handprints and pumpkins are simply adorable.
 And they’re fun to do.
 I’ve never had a child balk at the sight of clay.
 Instead, most children can’t wait to mold, sculpt and shape their visions into permanent pieces.
 Now take those clay projects a step farther by creating a beautiful ceramic tile mural.

 You can do it.